gopro/labs/docs/control/metadata/README.md

 # Metadata Extraction - Global Settings
-Ever wanted to know what settings where used on an existing GoPro video?
+Ever wanted to know what settings where used on an existing GoPro video or photo?
 This simple utility will display the GPMF header metadata for any GoPro file you open.
 In the section label "User Metadata", this has a list of the Labs hacks/features you may have enabled, and your ownership information if stored.

 <script src="../../jquery.min.js"></script>
 <script src="../../qrcodeborder.js"></script>